 The Hidden Epidemic: De Quervain’s in North America

 De Quervain’s Tenosynovitis is a painful condition that affects the tendons on the thumb side of the wrist.
-It causes swelling and irritation, making it difficult to grip, lift, or move the wrist freely.
+In North America, studies show:

 - About 1.3% of women and 0.5% of men experience this condition.